J051333/j051333.github.io/_posts/2021-08-12-Place-Value.md

 The web version is available [here](/place-value/), or the desktop Windows 10/11 version is downloadable [here](https://github.com/J051333/place-value/releases/tag/Beta).

+This tool was designed for three purposes:
+ - My final semester project
+ - To replace a no-longer functioning Flash app for Deer Valley
+ - As my submission to the Alabama Governor's App Challenge.

 This tool was designed for Deer Valley Elementary School, but is open to use by anyone!
+The code is public on the [GitHub](https://github.com/J051333/place-value/tree/main/Code).
 {: .notice--info}